Compositional Neural Textures: Introduction

 \section{Introduction}

+\note{ What problem we are trying to solve.
+Why it is important, and why people should care. }

-Texture plays a vital role in enhancing the visual richness and overall appeal of various forms of visual content, including real photographs and computer-generated imagery.
-Textures provide intricate details, patterns, and surface characteristics that contribute to the overall perception and aesthetics of an image.
-In practice, users often need to create or adjust textures in an image, yet texture editing can be a challenging and time-consuming process, often requiring laborious manual adjustments due to the repetitive details.
+Texture plays a vital role in enhancing visual richness in both real photographs and computer-generated imagery by providing intricate details, patterns, and surface characteristics.
+In practice, users often need to create or adjust textures in an image, but the process can be challenging and time-consuming, often requiring laborious manual adjustments due to the repetitive details.
+To avoid ambiguity, we follow the definition of \emacsquote{textures} as repetitive patterns \cite{Wei:2009:SAE} instead of general images mapped to 3D objects \replace{\cite{Siddiqui:2022:GT3,Chen:2022:AUV,Cao:2023:TF,Kim:2023:PI}}{\cite{Blinn:1976:TR,Heckbert:1986:STM,Cao:2023:TF,Chen:2022:AUV}}.

+\note{ What prior works have done, and why they are not adequate.
+(Note: this is just high level big ideas.
+Details should go to a previous work section.) }

-Previous research in texture manipulation has explored various applications, ranging from global control \cite{Hertzmann:2001:IA,Rosenberger:2009:LSS,Kaspar:2015:STT}, to regional variations \cite{Matusik:2005:TDU,Fruhstuck:2019:TG,Yu:2019:TM,Bellini:2016:TVW,Dekel:2015:RMN}, and individual textons \cite{Brooks:2002:SSB}.
+Previous research in texture manipulation has explored various applications, ranging from global control \cite{Hertzmann:2001:IA,Rosenberger:2009:LSS,Kaspar:2015:STT}, regional variations \cite{Matusik:2005:TDU,Fruhstuck:2019:TG,Yu:2019:TM,Bellini:2016:TVW,Dekel:2015:RMN}, to individual textons \cite{Brooks:2002:SSB}.
 These approaches rely on domain-specific priors for different applications or categories of textures.
 Ideally, we would like to have a general-purpose approach that can be applied to a wide range of textures and editing tasks across different scales.

+\note{ What our method has to offer, sales pitch for concrete benefits, not technical details.
+Imagine we are doing a TV advertisement here. }